Mihika-singh/Mihika-singh/README.md

 - <H1>FEELS LUCKY TO SEE YOU HERE💞️</H1>
-- 👋 Hi, I’m Mihika-singh,currently I'm working as a software developer at Interface Infosoft.👀 I’m a passionate learner who loves to learn new things and technology.🌱 I’m currently working as a UI developer.
+- 👋 Hi, I’m Mihika-singh,currently I'm working as a software developer at Virtual Wallet Systems Pvt.
+Ltd.👀 I’m a passionate learner who loves to learn new things and technology.🌱 I’m currently working as a UI developer.
 - <h2>TALKING ABOUT MY PERSONAL STUFFS-</h2>
 💞️ Proficient in CSS, HTML, JavaScript, JQuery, various JavaScript frameworks, and Object-Oriented Programming (OOP) concepts.
 Actively engaged in code reviews and optimization efforts, contributing to improved code quality and performance 90%.
 Notable achievements include boosting the conversion rate of an existing website by 80% with improved code and design.